Handwoven reconstruction of a linen canvas from the XVI th century

 |An offcial presentation in Igreja de Santa Casa da Misericórdia de Odemira|

 Presentation of the canvas to the President of the local Government of Odemira, José Alberto Guerreiro

 |...'where El Greco knocked on the door'....|

 |Marta Pokojowczyk , explanation of the weaving, connecting technology and craft, to the president of the local Government of Odemira Jose Alberto Guerreiro, Councilwomen Deolinda Seno Luís and participants of the Symposium 'Ignorancia and Esquecimento'|

 |El Greco 'The Burial of the Count of Orgaz'|

 |warp: linen 16/1, 10 threads/1cm; weft: linen, handspun linen, 9-10 threads/1cm|

 |Source of a technical drawing: a thesis by Thais Rhodés Sarrablo 'El Soporte de tela en la Pintura Europea de los siglos XVI, XVII y XVIII', 2012|

-The replica of the XVIth century canvas is woven by Marta Pokojowczyk in 'Helena Loermans Handwoven Textiles' Atelier in Odemira, Portugal.
+Canvas is woven by Marta Pokojowczyk in 'Helena Loermans Handwoven Textiles' Atelier in Odemira, Portugal.